YAKAIYAO/Group-2_Midterm_Project/README.md

 ## GOAL

-3 goals
-1. scrape player data
-2. use data extraced to find any interesting findgs/trends
-3. regression anlaysis to see correlation between variable x and y.

 The main goal of our analysis is three-folds.
-One is to scrape data of the top 30 earners in the NBA during the 2021-2022 season from ESPN website.
-Second, we use the data we extracted to see if there are any interesting findings/trends between the different variables.
-Lastly, we run a basic regression to see if there are any correlation between variables x and y, which feeds into potential extensions of our analysis or further areas for more research.
+One is to scrape data of the top 30 NBA players that earned the highest salary during 2021-2022 season from the ESPN website.
+Second, we use the data we extracted to see if there are any interesting findings/trends between different variables: age, assists per game, points scored per game, height and weight.
+Lastly, we run a regression analysis to see if there are any correlation between salary and the said variables.

 ## DATA